tc39/notes/es8/2017-09/sep-27.md

 JHD: Like an alternative flag?

 MS: Yes.
 I share Waldemar's concern.
 What flag should I give the regexp?
 What do I get back?
 And so forth.
-Having something like this with all caputres for every single match is good.
+Having something like this with all captures for every single match is good.

 JHD: I feel more hesistant about adding a flag over naming this `scan`.